Social skills

 A social skill is any competence facilitating interaction and communication with others where social rules and relations are created, communicated, and changed in verbal and nonverbal ways.
 The process of learning these skills is called socialization.
 Lack of such skills can cause social awkwardness.

 Interpersonal skills are actions used to effectively interact with others.
 Interpersonal skills relate to categories of dominance vs. submission, love vs. hate, affiliation vs. aggression, and control vs. autonomy (Leary, 1957).
-Positive interpersonal skills include persuasion, active listening, delegation, and stewardship, among others.
+Positive interpersonal skills include entertainment, persuasion, active listening, showing care, delegation, hospitality and stewardship, among others.
 Social psychology, an academic discipline focused on research relating to social functioning, studies how interpersonal skills are learned through societal-based changes in attitude, thinking, and behavior.

 Enumeration and categorization

 Social skills are the tools that enable people to communicate, learn, ask for help, get needs met in appropriate ways, get along with others, make friends, develop healthy relationships, protect themselves, and in general, be able to interact with the society harmoniously.
 Social skills build essential character traits like trustworthiness, respectfulness, responsibility, fairness, caring, and citizenship.
 These traits help build an internal moral compass, allowing individuals to make good choices in thinking and behavior, resulting in social competence.

 The important social skills identified by the Employment and Training Administration are: